hyperlane-xyz/fuel-contracts/deploy/README.md

 ## Setup

+**NOTE: Node v19 causes issues with graphql and the Fuel node.
+Use Node v16.**

 Follow the setup instructions in the [README](../README.md) in the directory above this one to ensure you can build the contracts.

 Be extra sure you've installed `fuel-core`, which is the Fuel blockchain node and can be installed using `fuelup`.
 See https://install.fuel.network/v0.18.1/index.html.